Emadmasroor/E21-F25/README.md

 # ENGR 21: Introduction to Computer Engineering
 Welcome to the class website of ENGR 21 @ Swarthmore Engineering, Fall 2025.
-This page serves as the syllabus for this class.
+This page serves as the syllabus for this course, and will be updated regularly throughout the semester.

 **Instructor**: Emad Masroor `emasroo1@swarthmore.edu`
 **Meeting Times**: MW 8:30 to 9:45